Aspiring-Writer/_posts/pnpgff-3.md

 She waved her hand at him without turning to meet his gaze.
 At least she wasn't alone, it made things easier.

 There was nothing amiss in the living room so she moved on to the kitchen.
-The kitchen followed the style of the living room; brown mahogony countertops greeted her along with a mahogany sink and refrigerator.
+The kitchen followed the style of the living room; brown mahogany countertops greeted her along with a mahogany sink and refrigerator.
 It reminded her of her own kitchen, just a little bit less mahogany.
 Just like the living room, the kitchen was nearly spotless.
 No dishes lined the counter, the stove silently shined with pride, and the appliances were flushed against the walls or centered on their respective countertops.
-Reila noticied Jared enter the room and smiled at his quiet footsteps.
+Reila noticed Jared enter the room and smiled at his quiet footsteps.
 She remembered the first time she had examined a crime scene with him, he had been so loud and she had complained that it messed with her concentration.
-Ever since then he was careful not to be too loud, until she had gotten on him for sneaking up on her.
+Ever since then he was careful not to be too loud until she had gotten on him for sneaking up on her.
 Now, Jared spoke little, didn't stomp around, and made sure she saw him before he walked up to her.
-She wondered if he had figured out what she was teaching him about stealth and if anyone else noticied the change as well.
+She wondered if he had figured out what she was teaching him about stealth and if anyone else noticed the change as well.

 _They're very clean,_ she signed to him.